 All balls should be frozen (touching) as tightly as possible.
-Balls are racked with the head (front) ball on the foot spot.
+Balls are racked by the non-breaking player, with the head (front) ball on the foot spot.
 The breaking player may request and receive a rerack.
 The loser of the lag, and/or the loser of any subsequent game, racks for the opponent.
 In each format, the ball placement in the rack is as follows:

 - 8-Ball All 15 balls are racked in a triangle, with the 8-ball in the center.
-The rest of the object balls are placed randomly in the rack. - 9-Ball The balls numbered 1 through 9 are racked in a diamond shape.
-The 1-ball is at the front of the rack, the 9-ball is in the center and the remaining object balls are randomly placed.
-When using coin-operated tables, teams have the option to substitute any unused balls (10ball to 15-ball) for pocketed balls following a short game; this will save both teams money during League night.
+The remaining balls can be placed in any order. - 9-Ball The balls numbered 1 through 9 are racked in a diamond shape.
+The 1-ball is placed at the front of the diamond, the 9-ball in the center.
+The remaining object balls can be placed in any order.
+When using coin-operated tables, teams have the option to substitute any unused balls (10-ball to 15-ball) for pocketed balls following a short game; this will save both teams money during League night.
 The breaker can ask for the lowest available nine balls to be used in each game.

-Example: If the 3-ball and 9-ball are made on the break (because a 9-on-the-Snap is a win, unless you scratch), you can use the 10-ball and 11-ball in the next rack.
+Example: If the 3-ball and 9-ball are made on the

+break (because a 9-on-the-Snap is a win, unless you scratch), you can use the 10-ball and 11-ball in the next rack.
 The object ball sequence in the next game would be 1, 2, 4, 5, 6, 7, 8, 10 and 11.
 The 11-ball, in effect, is the "9-ball" (last ball) in this game.
 Do not use the 10-ball to replace the 3-ball, as this can be confusing.
 Shoot the balls in numerical order.